-- Women who need income but lack accommodations are often forced to continue working under unhealthy conditions, risking their own health as well as the health of their babies.2 Physically demanding work, where accommodations are more often necessary but too often unavailable, has been associated with an increased risk for preterm birth and low birth weight.3 Clear law not only ensures healthier and safer women and babies, but reduced health care costs, supporting our economy. - The March of Dimes New York chapter estimated that encouraging healthy pregnancies could save that state \$1 billion annually in healthcare costs4-the savings for our entire country would be much more pronounced. - And legislation would provide clarity so employers can anticipate their responsibilities and avoid costly litigation.
-The March of Dimes New York has also noted that employers spend more than \$12 billion annually on claims related to prematurity and complicated births nationwide-preventing these complications with more clear safety standards is paramount.5 - After California passed similar legislation, litigation of pregnancy cases decreased, even as pregnancy discrimination cases around the country were increasing.
-The Hawaii Civil Rights the work and family legal center
+- Women who need income but lack accommodations are often forced to continue working under unhealthy conditions, risking their own health as well as the health of their babies.
+Physically demanding work, where accommodations are more often necessary but too often unavailable, has been associated with an increased risk for preterm birth and low birth weight.
+Clear law not only ensures healthier & safer women and babies, but reduced health care costs, supporting our economy. - The March of Dimes New York chapter estimated that encouraging healthy pregnancies could save that state \$1 billion annually in healthcare costsiv-the savings for our entire country would be much more pronounced. - And legislation would provide clarity so employers can anticipate their responsibilities and avoid costly litigation.
+The March of Dimes New York has also noted that employers spend more than \$12 billion annually on claims related to prematurity and complicated births nationwide-preventing these complications with more clear safety standards is paramount. - After California passed similar legislation, litigation of pregnancy cases decreased, even as pregnancy discrimination cases around the country were increasing.
+The Hawaii Civil Rights Commission reported a similar reduction in pregnancy discrimination complaints and litigation after enactment.
+Other states have similarly found that warnings of increased litigation post-legislative passage have not come to fruition.